This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Level up the spookiness and scary factor this Halloween with this one Armed Grave Grabber.
 The unique thing is it uses a motor to create a moving effect.

-This will definitely send a chill up your visitor’s spines as it looks so realistic that the skeleton coming out from the grave and his hands actually coming to grab you.
+This will definitely send a chill up your visitor’s spine as it looks so realistic that the skeleton coming out from the grave and his hands actually coming to grab you.
 This is a bit difficult to make but it will definitely make your house the talk of the town for Halloween.
 Beware of the “Grave Grabber”.

 This ominous Outdoor Halloween decoration may take a little more time and engineering to construct, but the results are worth the time.